1960 Democratic National Convention: Presidential candidates

 Kennedy was the first senator since 1920 to be nominated for the presidency by either the Democrats or the Republicans.
 On the last day of the convention, Kennedy delivered his acceptance speech from the adjacent Los Angeles Memorial Coliseum.
 In the speech he spoke about how Americans may be hesitant about him because of his faith.
 In his speech he said, "I am fully aware of the fact that the Democratic party, by nominating someone of my faith, has taken on what many regard as a new and hazardous risk."
 He went on to break down the hesitance some may have about his Catholic faith, "And you have, at the same time, placed your confidence in me, and my ability to render a free, fair, judgment...and to reject any kind of religious pressure or obligation that might directly or indirectly interfere with my conduct of the Presidency in the national interest."

 Kennedy's acceptance speech also outlined his vision of "a New Frontier" which he contrasted with Franklin D. Roosevelt's New Deal, being "a set of challenges" rather than "a set of promises".
 He stated the idea summed up "not what I intend to offer the American people, but what I intend to ask of them."

-Theodore H. White wrote in The Making of the President 1960 that in Washington DC Richard Nixon decided to watch Kennedy making his speech with two members of his own campaign.
+Theodore H. White wrote in The Making of the President 1960 that in Washington, Richard Nixon watched Kennedy deliver his speech with two members of his own campaign.
 Nixon concluded that Kennedy's performance was poor and that he could defeat him in proposed televised debates.